Kenneth-Macharia/FastFoodFast/README.md

     3.A PostgreSQL database

-## Viewing the UI pages
+## Viewing the UI web pages
-To interact with the UI pages follow the link below to where they are hosted:
+The pages are hosted on Github pages.
+Follow this link to interact with them:

     https://kenneth-macharia.github.io/FastFoodFast/